AI Slack Message Tone Tutorial: Direct Without Being Curt

 Quality check

 • The message ends with one specific ask and a deadline.
-Two asks split the receiver’s attention; no deadline gets deprioritized.
+Two asks split attention; no deadline gets deprioritized.

-• No softener words you would not say in person: “just wanted to”, “I hate to ask”, “if it is not too much trouble”.
+• No softeners you would not say in person: “just wanted to,” “I hate to ask,” “if it is not too much trouble.”
 They invite the receiver to say no by default.

 • Length is under 4 sentences.
-Slack messages over 4 sentences turn into threads where everyone reads the first line and misses the ask.
+Messages over 4 sentences become threads where everyone reads the first line and misses the ask.

-• The first sentence has the most important information.
+• The first sentence carries the most important information.
 People scroll past second sentences in Slack.

 How to reuse this workflow

-• Save 3 rewrite prompts as snippets: one for “chasing a slipped deadline”, one for “pushing back on scope”, one for “asking for help”.
+• Save 3 rewrite prompts as snippets: “chasing a slipped deadline,” “pushing back on scope,” “asking for help.”
 Most Slack tone problems map to one of these three.

-• Keep a voice/ doc with 5-10 samples of messages you wrote that landed perfectly.
-Paste it as context every time.
-AI rewrites get sharper every month.
+• Keep a voice/ doc with 5-10 messages you wrote that landed perfectly.
+Paste it as context every time; voice matching gets sharper with more samples.

-• Build a “phrases I avoid” list — corporate softeners and passive-aggressive tells — and feed it as constraints to the rewriter.
+• Build a “phrases I avoid” list — corporate softeners and passive-aggressive tells — and feed it as constraints.

 Common mistakes

 • Skipping the relationship line.
-Without it, AI defaults to formal-strangers tone, which reads cold to a peer.
+Without it, the model defaults to formal-strangers tone, which reads cold to a peer.

 • Sending the rewrite verbatim.
 The receiver senses generic phrasing even when they cannot name it.
 One word of your own voice fixes this.

 • Letting the rewrite balloon to 6 sentences.
-Slack rewards 2-3 sentence messages; AI defaults to longer.
+Slack rewards 2-3 sentence messages; models default to longer.

 • Two asks in one message.
-The second ask gets dropped, then resentment when nothing happens.
+The second gets dropped, then resentment when nothing happens.

 FAQ

-• What about messages in another language?: Tell AI the target language and ask for natural register.
-Non-native rewrites often over-formalize; constrain with “casual Slack register”.
+• What about messages in another language?
+Tell the model the target language and ask for natural register.
+Non-native rewrites often over-formalize; constrain with “casual Slack register, not formal.”
+Slack’s canvas AI also translates if you are already in Business+.

-• Can I use this for emails too?: Yes for short emails.
+• Can I use this for emails too?
+Yes for short emails.
 Long emails (200+ words) need different scaffolding — closer to a memo than a Slack message.
+See the AI email triage tutorial.

 Tags: #slack #communication #Tutorial